 In California And Nevada, A Brief Respite Between Powerful Storms

-Over the weekend and into Monday morning, a powerful storm in Nevada and Northern California caused mudslides and flooding, caused more than a thousand people to evacuate their homes, took out power lines and brought down a famous sequoia "tunnel tree."
+Over the weekend and into Monday morning, a powerful storm in Nevada and Northern California resulted in mudslides and flooding, caused more than a thousand people to evacuate their homes, took out power lines and brought down a famous sequoia "tunnel tree."

 That storm is over, but residents can't relax yet: Starting on Tuesday, a second potent winter storm is expected to hit the region.